gregorias/coop.nvim/README.md

 One tiny caveat is that you need to spawn it in your main, synchronous thread:
 `coop.spawn(search_for_readme)`.

+`sort_with_time` shows that Coop achieves true parallelism.
+It launches parallel timers with `coop.spawn` and uses a `coop.control.as_completed` to conveniently capture results as each timer completes.

 ### Interface guide

 #### Task